nlohmann/json/doc/mkdocs/docs/api/basic_json/operator+=.md

 2. Inserts the given element `val` to the JSON object.
 If the function is called on a JSON null value, an empty object is created before inserting `val`.

-3. This function allows to use `operator+=` with an initializer list.
+3. This function allows using `operator+=` with an initializer list.
 In case

     1. the current value is an object,
     2. the initializer list `init` contains only two elements, and